North Carolina Occupational Fatality Rankings for 2007-2008

 - Fires and Explosions – 8th

-If your family is coping with the loss of a loved one in a workplace accident or illness, contact the sympathetic and experienced Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder at 919-851-3311.
+If your family is coping with the loss of a loved one in a workplace accident or illness, contact the sympathetic and experienced Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder at 919-851-3311.